 Panasonic LX15 versus Canon M6

 The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2017.
 The LX15 is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (LX15) and an APS-C sensor.
+The cameras are based on an one-inch (LX15) and an APS-C (M6) sensor.
 The Panasonic has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX15 and the Canon M6 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).